Pakistan shrine attack death toll up to 88

 Border closure

-In a series of tweets, a spokesman for the Pakistani military, Maj.
-Gen. Asif Ghafoor, blamed operatives from Afghanistan for a recent spate of attacks on the country and urged the country to remain calm.
+In a series of tweets, Pakistani military spokesman Maj.
+Gen. Asif Ghafoor blamed operatives from Afghanistan for a recent spate of attacks on the country and urged the country to remain calm.

 He later announced that the Pakistan-Afghanistan border was "closed with immediate effects till further orders due to security reasons."

+The office of the Afghan President, Ashraf Ghani, said on Twitter that he "condemns (the) terrorist attack in Pakistan and terms ISIS a common enemy of Afghanistan & Pakistan."

+Sediq Sediqqi, spokesman for the Afghan Ministry of Interior Affairs, tweeted that the Islamic State Khorasan poses an "enormous threat" to both the Afghan and Pakistani people and called for the two countries to work together to "eliminate" the extremist group.

-The attack comes days after a bomb exploded during a protest in Lahore, Pakistan, on Monday, killing at least 14 people and injuring 59 more, according to government spokesman Malik Ahmad Khan.
+The Sehwan attack comes days after a bomb exploded during a protest in Lahore, Pakistan, on Monday, killing at least 14 people and injuring 59 more, according to government spokesman Malik Ahmad Khan.

 Jamat-ul-Ahrar, a splinter group of Pakistan's Tehreek-i Taliban (TTP) -- also known as the Pakistani Taliban -- claimed responsibility for that attack in a statement emailed to CNN.